michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 _The submission documents the performance of the model when tested on the captured images.
 The performance on the new images is compared to the accuracy results of the test set._

 At first, performance on new images proved very low (0.10), approximate to random results.
-The cause proved to be inconsistencies between the color model of images loaded from the provided pickle files vs acquired PNG files.
+The cause proved to be inconsistencies between image color models loaded from provided training/validation/test pickle files vs acquired PNG files.

 This was due to use of `matplotlib` instead of `cv2` for image loading, due (in turn) to unavailability of `cv2` on the provided AMI.
 Evaluation and resolution of this concern delayed project completion for at least a week.